The-pydude/BantuWeb3/README.md

 # BantuWeb3
- AI-powered Web3 onboarding via chat, localized for emerging markets using Ethereum + XLayer + OKX + Polygon MetaBantu is a lightweight AI chatbot that simplifies crypto onboarding via WhatsApp-style chat, localized in Pidgin or Hausa/Yoruba, and rewards users with Web3 assets through smart contracts
+ AI-powered Web3 onboarding via chat, localized for emerging markets using Ethereum + XLayer + OKX + Polygon

+ MetaBantu is a lightweight AI chatbot that simplifies crypto onboarding via WhatsApp-style chat, localized in Pidgin or Hausa/Yoruba, and rewards users with Web3 assets through smart contracts
-# BantuWeb3

-**AI-powered Web3 onboarding via chat, localized for emerging markets**
-A lightweight chatbot interface that teaches users about Ethereum & Polygon in Pidgin/Hausa/Yoruba and rewards them with on-chain assets via smart contracts.

----

 ## Table of Contents